MohanYakasiri/To-Do-list-app/README.md

 npm start

-5. Open index.html in your browser (if purely frontend-based).
+5. Open index.html in your browser

 Usage